Leeds is full of nooks and crannies that hide a multitude of treasures, so no matter how long you’ve lived here, you’re never done exploring.

 You can catch the Water Taxi from Leeds Dock or Granary Wharf – look out for the yellow flag.

 5. Patrons Project Mural

-Northern Monk’s latest Patrons Project is a huge mural on Globe Road.
+Northern Monk’s latest Patrons Project in collaboration with CEG is a huge mural on Globe Road.
 Nomad Clan and Tankpetrol have come together to create a homage to the city’s industrial past.
 The former is an artistic duo made up of Hayley Garner and Joy Gilleard, and their figure has a very personal significance – ‘Jimmy Boy’ is a portrait of Hayley’s grandfather, a man who once worked in the city’s famous mills.
 He’s accompanied by pioneering industrialist, John Marshall, created in Tankpetrol’s signature style with a mix of free hand and stencils.

 13 Globe Road, Leeds, West Yorkshire, LS11 5QG.

 Leeds has plenty of public art for you to discover, but you often have to seek it out.
 Take Crown, for example, Faith Bebbington’s bright white sculpture is tucked away on Leighton Street.
 It depicts four figures, each reaching back, chests in the air, fists touching, and is based on Leonardo da Vinci’s drawing ‘Vetruvian Man’.

 Nuffield Health, Leeds Hospital, 2 Leighton Street, Leeds, West Yorkshire, LS1 3EB.